Jasilyn Charger

-Jasilyn Charger (born May 20, 1996) is a member of the Cheyenne River Sioux Tribe, from Eagle Butte, South Dakota, USA.
+Jasilyn Charger (born May 20, 1996) is a member of the Cheyenne River Sioux Tribe and is from Eagle Butte, South Dakota, USA.
 Charger is a land activist, water protector, community organizer, and advocate for Native American and LGBTQ rights, and a youth founder of the Dakota Access Pipeline protests.
 They have also protested against the Keystone Pipeline, and were arrested for their non-violent civil disobedience in November 2020.

 Charger co-founded the One Mind Youth Movement, International Indigenous Youth Council, and Seventh Defenders; and is a part of the Warrior Women Project.

 Early life

 Charger was born and raised on the Cheyenne River Indian Reservation, in South Dakota, USA.
 They learned about activism from relatives who opposed a uranium mine, and learned indigenous traditions from their mother.
 Their father died two months before they were born.
 Charger has 15 half-siblings, and one full sibling, their twin sister, Jasilea Charger.
 Their paternal grandfather, Harry Charger, was chief of the Itazipco band.

+Charger also explained that their mother cared very little for Jasilyn and their siblings as she "paid the bills and drank."
+Charger was, however, able to find support through their twin sister, Jasilea.
+But, after their mother had called into Child Protection Services claiming Charger as a runway, they were taken to a group home while their twin sister was sent to another group home on the opposite side of the state.

 In 2009, the Department of Social Services placed 13-year-old Charger in mental health facilities after they had spent years in foster care homes.
-They didn't see their family again until they turned 18.
+They didn't see their family again until they turned 18 and got released from the system.

-Charger returned home in 2014.
+Charger returned home in 2014 without much of a connection to their family and no home to stay.
 Many suicides, murders and funerals took place in their community that year, and addiction and violence were rampant among youth.
-Charger was homeless and despondent until they were helped by Chief David Bald Eagle.
-After a friend's suicide in 2015, Charger and two friends founded the One Mind Youth Movement, which encouraged young people to care for each other.
-Charger believed that a safe space and activism would teach children survival skills to avoid bullying and drug abuse.
+Charger was homeless and despondent until they were helped by Chief David Bald Eagle who took them into his home.
+After a friend's suicide in 2015 and another suicide following closely after, Charger and two friends founded the One Mind Youth Movement, which encouraged young people to care for each other.
+They believed these suicides were happening for a reason.
+They found the reasoning behind Cheyenne River families struggling with poverty and drug-abuse.
+Charger believed that a safe space and activism would teach children survival skills to avoid bullying, drug abuse, and provide protection if home was not a safe space.